Ayushsrivastava2/PD_training/README.md

    3.11 observation
    - noise margin improves with increasing strength of nmos/pmos
    - Vm of inverter shift toward high voltage on increasing strangh of pmos inverter, same goes for VIL, VIH
-   - on increasing driving strangth of pmos on inverter, rise delay and slew decreases -> pmos charges cload -> expected result; fall slew decreases but fall delay increases -> why? while fall output event, current goes through nmos. with increase in pmos strength - short circuit current from pmos increases while fall transition, resulting in more time to discharge cload through nmos.
+   - on increasing driving strangth of pmos on inverter, rise delay and slew decreases -> pmos charges cload -> expected result; fall slew decreases but fall delay increases -> why? on increasing wp of pmos, cpa of pos also increased, now nmos have to dischareg more cap -> resulting in more delay